 (b) If there is a surviving spouse, each child's benefit shall be \$200 per month until (i) each child reaches age 18 years, whether or not the child is a qualified student, or (ii) each child reaches age 22, provided the child is a qualified student, or (iii) each child becomes married, whereupon the children's benefits described herein shall cease, provided that the total of the surviving spouse and children's benefits do not exceed the total of the deceased Memember's projected benefit.
-In addition thereto, each child of a surviving spouse of a Group I Member shall be entitled to the receipt of the minimum adjustment supplement provided in Section 121.201A(d)(2).
+In addition thereto, each child of a {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1} surviving spouse of a Group I Member or Group II Member shall be entitled to the receipt of the minimum adjustment supplement provided in Section 121.201A(d)(2) or Section 121.201B(d)(2).

-(c) If there is no surviving spouse, each child under the age of 18 shall receive the greater of either; (a) \$200 per month plus, for each child of a former Group I Member, the minimum adjustment supplement provided in Section 121.201A(d)(2), or (b) proportionate share of the surviving spouse's benefit (including the supplement where applicable) until (i) each child reaches age 18 years, whether or not the child is a qualified student, or (ii) each child becomes married, whereupon the children's benefits described herein shall cease.
+(c) If there is no surviving spouse, each child under the age of 18 shall receive the greater of either; (a) \$200 per month plus, for each child of a former Group I Member or Group II Member, the minimum adjustment supplement provided in Section 121.201A(d)(2) or 121.201B(d)(2), or (b) a proportionate share of the surviving spouse's benefit (including the supplement where applicable) until (i) each child reaches age 18 years, whether or not the child is a qualified student, or (ii) each child becomes married, whereupon the children's benefits described herein shall cease.
 If there is no surviving spouse, each child who is age 18 or over and who is a qualified student shall be entitled to the payment of a child's benefit of \$200 per month until (i) each child reaches age 22, or (ii) each child becomes married, whereupon the child's benefit described herein shall cease.
 In the event of multiple children causing the payment of a prorated benefit as each child no longer becomes eligible for the payment of children's benefits the remaining eligible children shall receive the greater of the benefits provided for in this Section up to the limits provided.